makovalab-psu/nonBKinetics/README.md

 	`mafparser.py WG.filtered.maf > WGSNP.gff`

 4. With use.galaxy.org, parse for INDELs:
-	1. use .mf files for features and controls
+	1. upload .mf files for features and controls
 	2. use Extract MAF Blocks on .mf files
 	3. use Fetch Indels on extracted MAF blocks